C2SM/git-course/Markdowns/Exercise_2.md

 ```

-We can switch easily between these branches using the `git checkout` function.
+We can switch easily between these branches using the `git switch` function.
 Don't worry -> Git will keep all your work done in this branch.